 Position

 Early red apples love sunshine and need at least 6 hours of unfiltered sunlight every day.
-They do not self-pollinate, so plant your tree close to a pollination partner like a granny smith, pink lady or golden delicious apple.
+They do not self-pollinate, so plant your tree close to a pollination partner like a granny smith or golden delicious apple.
 Plant them at least 5 to 6 metres apart.

 Size